justin2004/weblog/DRAFTS/1G/LPGs_many_implementation_choices.md

 TODO is it more clear to talk about choices or options? or a choice with options?

-The implementaion choices I am refering to are the choices about where to put data.
-I call these "implementation" choices because a storage location is often an implementation choice.

 With LPG you can put data in:
 - a node property         (any key, any value)